 Being part of the 4G/LTE and 3GPP ecosystem brings the advantages of a global technology evolution for connectivity.
 The fundamental broadband services have evolved to support narrowband and lower power connectivity as well and voice and critical services with access priority and quality of service support.
 Low power and narrowband support for LTE-M (eMTC) and NB-IoT are available from several suppliers.
-The path to 5G are in progress, the 450 bands 31 and 72 are expected to complete the 3GPP RAN process by end of 2023 beginning 2024 and will be included in 3GPP release 18.
-Evolution to 5G follows the general implementation of bandwidth support for 3 MHz and above, since these smaller bandwidths are applicable in the 400 MHz bands.
+The path to 5G is in progress, the 450 bands 31 and 72 are completed and will be part of 3GPP release 18, bands 87 and 88 expected to complete the 3GPP RAN process beginning 2025 and will be included in 3GPP release 19.
+Evolution to 5G follows the general implementation of bandwidth support for 3 MHz and above, since these smaller bandwidths are applicable in the

+400 MHz bands.
 The current view is that both standalone and non-standalone versions are required to be supported and that dynamic spectrum sharing would be essential for some implementations.